harnen/p2p-service-discovery/doc/specs.md

 ### Tickets

+In order to place an ad on a registrar, the advertiser must present a valid 'ticket' to the registrar.
+Tickets are opaque objects issued by the registrars.
+An advertiser willing to register an ad at a registrar must first obtain a ticket by sending a 'ticket request' message to the registrar.
+In response to the ticket request, the registrar issues an initial ticket containing a 'waiting time' and sends the ticket to the advertiser in a 'ticket response' message.
+The advertiser can come back to the registrar (to register an ad) after the waiting time has elapsed and present the ticket in a 'registration request' message.
+If the advertiser comes back to the registrar, the advertiser can either place the ad (and notify the advertiser of a successful registration) or issue another ticket with a new waiting time in another ticket response message.
+Assignment of 'waiting times' is the only way the registrars can control the registrations in order to both:
+*  Throttle ad placement rate to prevent overflowing of topic table: when the topic table is full, the advertisers must wait for already placed ads to expire first before they are allowed to register new ads.
+*  Prioritise registrations to achieve a diverse set of ads in the topic table.
+For example, registrations for less popular topics or registrations from advertisers that increase IP diversity (in the set of registrar IP addresses that currently have an ad in the table) can be prioritised over others.
+This is useful to reduce the impact of Sybil attacks on the service discovery system.

+Waiting times will be calculated according to a ['Waiting time function'](#waiting-time-function).
+Enforcing this time limit prevents misuse of the topic table because any topic must be important enough to outweigh the cost of waiting for ad placement.
+Imagine a group phone call: announcing the participants of the call using topic advertisement isn't a good use of the system because the topic exists only for a short time and will have very few participants.
+The waiting time prevents using the topic table for this purpose because the call might already be over before everyone could get registered.
+Also, it prevents attackers from overflowing topic table by regulating registrations in case of spamming attacks.

+While tickets are opaque to advertisers, they are readable by the registrar that issued the ticket.
+The registrar uses the ticket to store the cumulative waiting time, which is sum of all waiting times the advertiser has already spent.
+Whenever a ticket is presented and a new one issued in response, the cumulative waiting time of the ticket is increased and carries over into the new ticket.

 Ads should remain in the queue for a constant amount of time, the `target-ad-lifetime`.
 To maintain this guarantee, new registrations are throttled and registrants must wait for a certain amount of time before they are admitted.
 When a node attempts to place an ad, it receives a 'ticket' which tells them how long they must wait before they will be accepted.
 It is up to the registrant node to keep the ticket and present it to the advertisement medium when the waiting time has elapsed.
 Waiting times calculation are based on topic table occupancy, described in [here](#waiting-time-function)